The dusk crawls on the suburban town of Fairfield. The evening chill of February is starting to sting on his wrinkled hands.

 “But, mom and dad speak English at home!”

 “I know, a bad habit!”
-His usual complain meant nothing to her.
-She runs off to the front door.
+His usual complain against her parents meant nothing to her.
+She runs off to the front door as he walks slowly, with measured steps of an old man.

 “I won grandpa, I told you!”
-She turns around and shouts with a big smile.
+She turns back and shouts with a big smile.

 “And, I told you, I am too old to run like you, beta!”
 But she has already disappeared behind the door, before he can finish his long drawn sentence.